Robert Kane (philosopher): Career

 Kane taught at Fordham University from 1964 to 1967, Haverford College from 1967 to 1970, and then at the University of Texas at Austin until his retirement.

 Work

 Causal indeterminism

 Kane was one of the leading contemporary philosophers on free will.
 Advocating what is termed within philosophical circles "libertarian freedom", Kane argues that "(1) the existence of alternative possibilities (or the agent's power to do otherwise) is a necessary condition for acting freely, and (2) determinism is not compatible with alternative possibilities (it precludes the power to do otherwise)".
-It is important to note that the crux of Kane's position is grounded not in a defense of alternative possibilities (AP) but in the notion of what Kane refers to as ultimate responsibility (UR).
+The crux of Kane's position is grounded not in a defense of alternative possibilities (AP) but in the notion of what Kane refers to as ultimate responsibility (UR).
 Thus, AP is a necessary but insufficient criterion for free will.
 It is necessary that there be (metaphysically) real alternatives for our actions, but that is not enough; our actions could be random without being in our control.
 The control is found in "ultimate responsibility".